cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 - _Rationale:_ This allows enough time for new personnel to log into their account and configure MFA prior to getting locked out of their account.
 However, does not give an         excessive amount of time in order to limit security risks.
 - _Last Modified:_ August 17, 2023
-- Notes
-  - This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.
+- _Note:_ This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.

 - MITRE ATT&CK TTP Mapping